sangeetashukla/OpenPedCan-analysis/analyses/mtp-tables-qc-checks/README.md

-# Mutation Frequencies and TPM Table Summary and QC Checks
+# Mutation Frequencies and Gene Expression TPM Table Summary and QC Checks
  `01-frequencies-tables-checks.Rmd` performs summary and QC checks comparing the `current` and the `previous` OpenPedCan mutation frequencies tables, including [CNV](https://github.com/PediatricOpenTargets/OpenPedCan-analysis/tree/dev/analyses/cnv-frequencies), [SNV](https://github.com/PediatricOpenTargets/OpenPedCan-analysis/tree/dev/analyses/snv-frequencies), and [Fusion](https://github.com/PediatricOpenTargets/OpenPedCan-analysis/tree/dev/analyses/fusion-frequencies).
 Results include the 1) number of patients and samples in each cohort, 2) cancer groups represented in multiple cohorts, 3) a subset of sorted top 50 records from a static cancer group (`Neuroblastoma`) that should not change, 4) changes in common columns among mutation frequencies tables with non-dynamic values.

-`02-tpm-tables-checks.Rmd` performs summary and QC checks comparing the `current` and the `previous` OpenPedCan tpm tables (both group andgene wise).
-Results includes 1) number of samples in each cohort, 2) cancer groups represented in multiple cohorts, 3) a subset of sorted top 50 records from a static cancer group (`Neuroblastoma`) that should not change, 4) changes in common columns among both gene and group wise TPM tables with non-dynamic values.
+`02-tpm-tables-checks.Rmd` performs summary and QC checks comparing the `current` and the `previous` OpenPedCan [gene expression tpm tables](https://github.com/PediatricOpenTargets/OpenPedCan-analysis/tree/dev/analyses/mtp-tables-qc-checks).
+Results includes 1) number of samples in each cohort, 2) cancer groups represented in multiple cohorts, 3) a subset of sorted top 50 records from a static cancer group (`Neuroblastoma`) that should not change, 4) changes in common columns among gene expression TPM tables with non-dynamic values.

 ## General usage of scripts
 #### `run_frequencies-tables-checks.sh`
 This is a batch bash script for running the analysis scripts `01-frequencies-tables-checks.Rmd` and `02-tpm-tables-checks.Rmd` over multiple pairs (current/previous) of mutation frequencies and tpm tables.
 All file paths set in this script are relative to the module directory.
-Therefore, this script should always run as if it were being called from the directory it lives in, the module directory (`OpenPedCan-analysis/analyses/mutation-frequencies-table-checks`).
+Therefore, this script should always run as if it were being called from the directory it lives in, the module directory (`OpenPedCan-analysis/analyses/mtp-tables-qc-checks`).

 ```
 bash run_frequencies-tables-checks.sh